About NSTA

 • mirror scientific collaboration worldwide and not let language, in and of itself, be a barrier (NSTA 2000; NSTA 2005).

-NSTA believes that international science education should be a priority for all science educators.
+NSTA supports international science education as a priority for science educators on all levels and provides a community platform through national and international in-person and virtual venues.
 To embrace international science education, NSTA offers the following declarations.

 Declarations

-NSTA encourages teachers of science and science teacher educators at all levels and in all venues to
+NSTA supports teachers of science and science teacher educators at all levels and in all venues and encourages them to

 • view themselves, students, and teaching and learning in a global context;